anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

-Discovery as specified in BRSKI {{RFC8995, Section 4}} does not support discovery of registrars with specific enhanced feature sets.
+Discovery as specified in BRSKI {{RFC8995, Section 4}} does not support discovery of registrars with enhanced feature sets.
-A pledge cannot find out In this way whether discovered registrars support BRSKI-AE with the certificate enrollment protocol it expects.
+A pledge cannot find out in this way whether discovered registrars support the certificate enrollment protocol it expects, such as CMP.

-The BRSKI discovery mechanism can be extended to enable a pledge to specify which feature set it expects from a registrar and/or to obtain information on the capabilities of each registrar discovered.
+As a more general solution, the BRSKI discovery mechanism can be extended to provide upfront information on the capabilities of registrars.
-Defining such an extension is out of scope of this document.
 Future work such as {{I-D.eckert-anima-brski-discovery}} may provide this.

 In the absence of such a generally applicable solution, BRSKI-AE deployments may use their particular way of doing discovery.
-{{brski-cmp-instance}} defines a minimalist approach that can be used for CMP.
+{{brski-cmp-instance}} defines a minimalist approach that MAY be used for CMP.

-In controlled environments where the specific BRSKI features required by pledges and the features supported by the registrar(s) are known and considered during engineering, also the following optimistic approach MAY be followed:
+In controlled environments where the specific BRSKI features required by pledges and the features supported by the registrar(s) are known and considered during engineering, also the following optimistic approach MAY be followed.
 Each pledge simply assumes that all registrars involved support BRSKI-AE with the enrollment protocol(s) that it requires.